ovh/docs/pages/web_cloud/web_hosting/ssl-activate-https-website/guide.en-gb.md

 When you visit a website with a secure connection, your web browser will show this in its address bar (URL) in several ways, such as:

-- a logo (usually a padlock);
+- A logo (usually a padlock)
-- a message;
+- A message
-- a color code;
+- A color code
-- the protocol used, *HTTPS* rather than *HTTP*.
+- The protocol used, *HTTPS* rather than *HTTP*

-It is becoming increasingly clear whether your website has a secure connection or not.
+These indicators help to determine whether your website has a secure connection or not.

 ![httpswebsite](images/url-not-secure.png){.thumbnail}